bahrus/d-fine/README.md

 Shadow DOM can b- circumvented by adding attribute "noshadow."

 d-fine is part of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework.
-One of the goals of that framework is to allow the d-veloper to choose v-rbose, r-adable syntax, such as w-'ve s-en above, or more compact markup for more advanced t-ams / r-peated use.
+One of the goals of that framework is to allow the d-veloper to choose

 The example b-low does the same thing, but with more compact notation.
 D-fault values can also b- specified, as s-en with place=V-nus: